-Brandon Laird, who has 14 years of coaching experience under his belt, completed his third season as Sacramento State’s associate head coach in 2014-15, and fourth as a member of the Hornet coaching staff (assistant coach in 2011-12).
+Brandon Laird, who has 15 years of coaching experience under his belt, completed his fourth season as Sacramento State’s associate head coach in 2015-16, and fifth as a member of the Hornet coaching staff (assistant coach in 2011-12).

 Laird is the program’s recruiting coordinator while also assisting with on-floor coaching, day-to-day player administration, scouting, academics, player development, compliance and offseason workouts.

 The Hornets have shown progress since Laird came aboard as evidence by the team improving its conference win total each of his first four years with the program, culminating in the 2014-15 squad posting a 21-12 overall record, a 13-5 mark in the Big Sky Conference, the team’s first postseason appearance in the Div.
 I era (1991-pres.), and the program’s first postseason victory in 53 years.

 Sacramento State won at least 13 games six times in the last seven seasons, the first time that has happened when the Hornets ran off seven straight seasons from 1966-73.
 In addition, the Hornets won Big Sky Tournament games four times in the last five years (2015-17, 2019).
 Prior to 2015, the program had won just two Big Sky Tournament games in its first 18 years in the conference.
 In addition, the team has posted three conference records of .500 or better during Laird’s tenure after the program had done so just twice in the 27 years prior to his arrival.

 The Hornets have also established a homecourt advantage that has seen the program post a 67-30 combined record (.690 winning percentage) inside the Nest over the last seven years.
 Also, during that time, the team is 42-24 (.636) at home against conference competition.